onleetosh/homework-1/README.md

 ### 11. Webpage I like

-I like Travis Scott's webpage, https://travisscott.com/.
-The design is simple but the animated visuals and style is captivating.
-I like the placement of Shop, Tour, Music, and Video in the corner of the webpage because its different and it makes the visuals stand out more.
+I like visiting Travis Scott's webpage, https://travisscott.com/.
+The page design is simple yet creative and similar to his music.
+I like the placement of Shop, Tour, Music, and Video in the corner of the webpage because its different and puts more focus on the visuals.
+The animated visuals is cool, the rotating head in the center is captivating.

 ### 12. Website I don’t like